 The Intensive English Program (IEP) serves students with lower competencies in English who need to master basic skills in using the language.
 The one full year program (five terms) allows students to move from beginning levels of English to upper intermediate skills.
 Students in this program are admitted conditionally to a major field of study and will enter that field upon completion of the IEP work.
 Thus they are linked to an academic advisor helping to plan their work ahead of time.

-For admission to the International Scholar Transition Program applicants must have an iBT (TOEFL) score 50 or above or an IELTS score greater than 5.0 (section scores for each test must be in similar ranges) and be admitted to a degree program at ONU.
+For admission to the International Scholar Transition Program applicants must have an iBT (TOEFL) score 50 or above or an IELTS score of 5.5 (section scores for each test must be in similar ranges) and be admitted to a degree program at ONU.
 Full time degree study begins with successful completion of ISTP and a score of 62 on the iBT or 500 on the ITP (Institutional TOEFL), again with test section scores in a comparable range.

 For admission to the Intensive English Program students apply to a degree program and send proof of their skills in English or request placement in the IEP.
 Initial IEP placement is determined by a placement test upon arrival; students enter at any level, followed by successful completion of each subsequent level.
 The five levels can generally be completed in a full year of study, including a summer term, after which the students enter the International Scholar Transition Program ISTP.
 Students cannot begin academic study until they have successfully completed IEP.